NorthcoteHS/10DWEB/4_programming/modules/madLibs/README.md

 ## Steps

 1. Open Brackets.
-In your GH folder, **pull from upstream** to get the latest changes.
+In your GH folder, **pull from upstream** to get the latest changes, then create a new file.

-2. Create a new file in Brackets and save it as `madLibs.html` in *this directory* (`GH/4_programming/modules/madLibs/`).
+  - Save the new file as `madLibs.html` in *this directory* (`GH/4_programming/modules/madLibs/`).
   - Fill out the basic structure of the HTML from memory, or use a template or past project.

-3. **HTML:** Add a title, instructions, a set of `<input>` elements with captions, and a button.
+2. **HTML:** Add a title, instructions, a set of `<input>` elements with captions, and a button.

-4. **JavaScript:** Create a function that will execute when your button is clicked.
+3. **JavaScript:** Create a function that will execute when your button is clicked.

   - Your function should retrieve the value of each `<input>` element and join them together into your pre-programmed story.
   - When your function finishes, it should show the story, either by placing it into the HTML or displaying an alert.

-5. Use the resources below to guide you through the process.
+4. Use the resources below to guide you through the process.

 ## Resources